cicibauer/personal-website/content/project/Brownsville_prevalence/index.md

 slides: example
 ---

-Spatial Models with Poststratification for Small Area Estimation: A Case Study of Diabetes Prevalence Estimates Using Brownsville CCHC.
+Bayesian Spatial Models with Poststratification for Small Area Estimation: A Case Study of Diabetes Prevalence Estimates Using Brownsville CCHC.